Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Outline of GT/WV-HMC for group manifolds

-which shows that the real part $\ReS(U)$ always increase along the flow (except at critical points where $DS(U) = 0$), while the imaginary part $\ImS(U)$ remains constant along the flow.
-The Lefschetz thimble $\calJ$ associated with a critical point $U_\ast$ is defined as the set of points flowing out of $U_\ast$ (see Fig.~\ref{fig:gt_group}). $\ImS(U)$ is constant over $\calJ$ because of the invariance of $\ImS(U)$ along the flow, $\ImS(U)=\ImS(U_\ast)$ $(U\in\calJ)$.
-Thus, the oscillatory behavior of the integrand is expected to be much relaxed if we deform the integration surface with sufficiently large flow time $t$ so that the deformed surface comes to the vicinity of $\calJ$.
+which shows that the real part $\ReS(U)$ always increases along the flow (except at critical points where $DS(U)$ vanishes), while the imaginary part $\ImS(U)$ remains constant.
+The Lefschetz thimble $\calJ$ associated with a critical point $U_\ast$ is defined as the set of points flowing out of $U_\ast$ (see Fig.~\ref{fig:gt_group}).
+Since $\ImS(U)$ is invariant along the flow, it is constant over $\calJ$; $\ImS(U) = \ImS(U_\ast)$ $(U\in\calJ)$.
+Thus, the oscillatory behavior of the integrand is expected to be significantly mitigated if we deform the integration surface with a sufficiently large flow time $t$, so that the deformed surface comes to the vicinity of $\calJ$.